skybet/canvass/docs/Experiments.md

 # Experiments
-Experiments are the fundamental object of Canvass.
-They contain all the state and logic to do with a specific experiment.
+Experiments are the fundamental concept of Canvass.
+They contain all the state and logic to do with an experiment.
 They are defined by a few key components which will be explained in this document.

 ## Overview
 <img src="images/experimentoverview.png" width="500">

 In this diagram, you can see that an experiment is made up of three main components:
-1. **Status** - This describes what state the experiment is in.
+1. **Status** - The state of the experiment.
 See section Statuses for more info.
-2. **Triggers** - This array contains all triggers that need to be satisfied before this experiment is enrolled.
+2. **Triggers** - Array containing all triggers that need to be satisfied before this experiment is enrolled.
-3. **Variants** - This object describes the views for each group in an experiment.
+3. **Variants** - Object describing the views for each group in an experiment.

 ## Statuses
 The state of an experiment can be described with one of the three statuses: Waiting, Enrolled or Active.